 - Stalking Is Love: The premise of Decalogue Six.
 Magda initially is annoyed at Tomek, but she gets over it pretty quick.

-- Teacher/Student Romance: Majka and Wojtek’s background in Decalogue Seven..
+- Teacher/Student Romance: Majka, the teenage mother and Wojteks background in Decalogue Seven.

 - Theme Tune: The ten episodes begin and end with a nice little piano melody.
 In Decalogue Ten, however, the tune immediately transforms into a rock song, which appears again in the end.